-- from public funds with the approval of the government; and/ or - by means of a sharing mechanism between providers of electronic communications networks and services12.
+- from public funds with the approval of the government; and/or - by means of a sharing mechanism between providers of electronic communications networks and services.

-More detail on the allocation of the source of funding on GO's claim for the financial year 2018 would be dealt with by means of a separate consultation document earmarked following the publication of the Decision Notice on the review of GO's application for funding of the net cost claimed to have been incurred to provide universal service obligations during 2018.
+More detail on the allocation of the source of funding on GO's claim for the financial year 2018 would be dealt with by means of a separate consultation document earmarked for publishing following the publication of this Decision Notice.

-12 SL 399.28, regulation 31(1)
+&lt;sup>13 SL 399.28, regulation 31(1)